Gluten-Free Pumpkin Chocolate Cake

 Recipe FAQ

 Generally, yes.
-Gluten-free baked goods brown quicker so for the best results gluten-free cakes should be baked at a lower temper temperature for a longer period of time.
+Gluten-free baked goods brown quickly, so for the best results, gluten-free cakes should be baked at a lower temperature for a longer period of time.

 No. Pumpkin pie filling contains added flavors and sugars.
 The two can not be used interchangeably.